NelisW/myOpenHab/docs/000-contents.md

 Files are grouped in number series in order to contain topics together.
 The file sequence is more or less chronological in implementation sequence, but there is no requirement to strictly follow this sequence.

+Filenames are constantly changing, attempting to find the best file numbers for different topics.

 It is recommended that you read and construct the RPi, the MQTT and openHAB functionality as a single unit.

-- 00x describe various aspects of the Raspberry Pi installation (mainly software)
+- 1xx describe various aspects of the Raspberry Pi installation and use.

-- 02x describe various aspects of the Raspberry Pi hardware interfaces

-- 08x describe the mosquitto MQTT and related tools installation and operation
+- 2xx describe protocols and using these protocols (such as MQTT).

-- 10x describe the installation, set up and use of openHAB.
+- 3xx describe the installation, set up and use of openHAB.
+- 4xx describe RF technologies, hardware and software (mainly ESP8266)

-- 20x describe various clients (Android and web) that may be useful
+- 5xx describe various clients (Android and web) that may be useful

-- 30x describe hardware and software aspects of the ESP8266
+- 6xx describe OpenEnergyMonitor (home and PV energy measurement)

-- 40x describe the lua language and its use in the ESP8266
+- 7xx describe sensors for use in home automation